Ajatt-Tools/twimm/README.md

 - `-w` Watch videos
 - `-h` Display this help and exit

-No flag will parse streamers and add videos to watch list with default values.
+No flag will parse streamers and add videos to the watch list with default values.

 Examples: